stephenslab/mixsqp/README.md

 The mixSQP R package provides algorithms based on [sequential quadratic programming][sqp] for maximum likelihood estimation of the mixture proportions in a finite mixture model where the component densities are known.
-For large data sets (large sample sizes), the SQP algorithm can be orders of magnitude faster than the state-of-the-art interior-point solver implemented in the [REBayes package][rebayes].
+For large data sets, the SQP algorithm can be orders of magnitude faster than the state-of-the-art interior-point solver implemented in the
+[REBayes package][rebayes].
 For more details on the mixSQP algorithm, please see [our paper on arXiv][arxiv-paper].